 The most common reason for needing to complete a Processing Cycle is due to an outage with an integrated payment gateway that causes the Scheduled Order to fail to process.

-For example, if your payment gateway does not respond to the request to pay for a Scheduled Order, it is very important to first check to see if a transaction for the payment was created in the payment gateway before continuing to process the Scheduled Order.
+For example, if your payment gateway does not respond to the request to pay for a Scheduled Order, it is very important to first check to see if a transaction for the payment was created in the payment gateway before processing the Scheduled Order.

 Checking within the payment gateway first will help to ensure that you do not accidentally "double-charge" a customer.